Sky Mix: As Sky Three

 Sky Three was the first free-to-air general entertainment channel from Sky since Sky One became a pay channel in 1993.
 It launched on 31 October 2005, replacing the Sky Travel's EPG slot on Freeview in a bid to attract more subscribers to Sky's satellite service.
 It was essentially a barker channel for Sky's main entertainment channel Sky One and its other subscription services, which served to "offer digital terrestrial viewers the opportunity to enjoy a wide variety of popular programmes from Sky".
 From its launch on until 24 June 2010, the channel carried Sky Travel's commercial presentations selling holiday deals for a number of providers.

 Due to its wider availability on Freeview channel 11, the channel constantly had higher ratings than Sky Two.
 Sky Three was achieving on average a 1% share compared to Sky Two's 0.1–3% share.
 Instead of Sky selling on the terrestrial free-to-air rights for their programmes to another broadcaster, these rights are usually retained to remain exclusive to Sky.

-In 2008, Sky's entertainment channels changed the wording in the logos to numbers, hence Sky Three became Sky 3.
+In 2008, Sky's entertainment channels changed the wording in the logos to numbers, hence Sky Three became Sky3.

 Early highlights from the channel's schedule included Futurama, Cold Case, Tru Calling, Relic Hunter, Road Wars, the Inside strand of documentaries, Brainiac: Science Abuse, Airline, and 35mm from Sky Movies (which looks at upcoming films in the cinema and on Sky's premium movies service Sky Movies) and Dream Team.
 The channel has also shown the free-to-air premieres of some of Sky One's more prestigious shows; such as series 3 and 4 of 24, Rescue Me, The 10th Kingdom, Hex and the latest remake of Battlestar Galactica.
 The channel also showed series 3 and 4 of Prison Break in 2010, Star Trek: Deep Space Nine and Star Trek: The Next Generation.

-On 23 August 2010, Sky Sports News became a pay-TV channel, which was replaced on Freeview by a one-hour timeshift version of Sky 3.
-Sky 3 +1 also launched on Sky channel 223 on the same day.
+On 23 August 2010, Sky Sports News became a pay-TV channel, which was replaced on Freeview by a one-hour timeshift version of Sky3.
+Sky3 +1 also launched on Sky channel 223 on the same day.

 A final rebrand took place in early 2011 and saw Sky 1, 2 and 3 gain similar rectangular logos to Sky News and Sky Sports.

 On 1 February 2011, Sky Atlantic launched on Sky channel 108, which had originally been occupied by Sky 3.